biosemantics/charaparser/README.md

 * `core.autocrlf` true if you are on Windows
 * or `core.autocrlf input` if you are on a Unix-type OS

-To get started, an architectural overview can be found [here](.
+To get started, an architectural overview can be found [here](https://github.com/biosemantics/charaparser/blob/master/ARCHITECTURE.md).

 Software Dependencies
 ----------